Reinforcement Learning for Systematic FX Trading: Preliminaries

 \subsection{Transfer Learning}

-Transfer learning refers to the machine learning paradigm in which an algorithm extracts knowledge from one or more application scenarios to help boost the learning performance in a target scenario \citep{yang_transfer_learning_2020}.
+Transfer learning refers to the machine learning paradigm in which an algorithm extracts knowledge from one or more application scenarios to help boost the learning performance in a target scenario \cite{yang_transfer_learning_2020}.
 Typically, traditional machine learning requires significant amounts of training data.
 Transfer learning copes better with data sparsity by looking at related learning domains where data is sufficient.
 Even in a big data scenario such as with streaming high-frequency data, transfer learning benefits by learning the adaptive statistical relationship of the predictors and the response.
-An increasing number of papers focus on online transfer learning \citep{Zhao_OTL_2014,Bruno_OTL_2019,Wang_OTL_2020}.
-Following \cite{Pan2010ASO}, we define transfer learning as:
+An increasing number of papers focus on online transfer learning \cite{Zhao_OTL_2014,Bruno_OTL_2019,Wang_OTL_2020}.
+Following Pan and Yang \cite{Pan2010ASO}, we define transfer learning as: \begin{definition}[transfer learning] Given a source domain $\mathcal{D}_S$ and learning task $\mathcal{T}_S$, a target domain $\mathcal{D}_T$ and learning task $\mathcal{T}_T$, transfer learning aims to help improve the learning of the target predictive function $f_T(.)$ in $\mathcal{D}_T$ using the knowledge in $\mathcal{D}_S$ and $\mathcal{T}_S$, where $\mathcal{D}_S \neq \mathcal{D}_T$, or $\mathcal{T}_S \neq \mathcal{T}_T$. \end{definition}

 In the context of this paper, the source domain $\mathcal{D}_S$ represents the feature space, which consists of the daily returns of the 36 currency pairs that are used in our experiment.
 The source learning task $\mathcal{T}_S$ is the unsupervised compression of this feature space into a clustered form that learns its intrinsic nature.
 The clusters are formed via Gaussian mixture models, and we transfer their output via radial basis function networks to currency pairs that we wish to trade in the target domain $\mathcal{D}_T$.
 The target learning task $\mathcal{T}_T$ is to take financial risk positions in these currency pairs for economic utility maximisation via direct recurrent reinforcement learning.